 Eastern Florida State College

 In Cocoa, the Career and Technical Education Department at Brevard Community College offers a Post-Secondary Adult Vocational Certificate (PSAVC) in Air Conditioning, Refrigeration and Heating Technology.
-This 32-credit hour, or 1350-clock hour, program includes cooperative work experience, study of refrigeration and air conditioning components, residential HVAC (heating, ventilation and air conditioning) troubleshooting and repair, and psychometrics calculations.
+This 32-credit hour, or 1350-clock hour, the program includes cooperative work experience, the study of refrigeration and air conditioning components, residential HVAC (heating, ventilation and air conditioning) troubleshooting and repair, and psychometrics calculations.
 Each course in this program also includes a laboratory component.
 Students must complete the Test of Adult Basic Education as part of this program's enrollment process.

 Florida State College at Jacksonville

 The Jacksonville-based Florida Coast Career Tech department of Florida State College at Jacksonville offers a Workforce Certificate in Air Conditioning, Refrigeration and Heating Technology.
-As students complete this workforce certificate, they complete the requirements for two other embedded certificates: Air Conditioning, Refrigeration and Heating Technology I and II.
+As students complete this workforce certificate, they complete the requirements for two other embedded certificates: Air Conditioning, Refrigeration, and Heating Technology I and II.
 Students learn about air conditioning and refrigeration theory, applied electricity and schematics, basic electricity and schematics, refrigeration controls and heating.
 Additionally, students can choose from a course in piping or an internship.

 Indian River State College

-At Fort Pierce's Indian River State College, students can explore the air conditioning and heating field through either an A.A.S. in Air Conditioning, Refrigeration and Heating Systems Technology, two career training programs, an apprenticeship program or an Air Conditioning, Refrigeration and Heating Systems Technology Certificate.
+At Fort Pierce's Indian River State College, students can explore the air conditioning and heating field through either an A.A.S. in Air Conditioning, Refrigeration and Heating Systems Technology, two career training programs, an apprenticeship program or an Air Conditioning, Refrigeration, and Heating Systems Technology Certificate.
 In the A.A.S program, students complete 37 credit hours in major courses and 12 credit hours in electives related to air conditioning, refrigeration and heating systems.
 The certificate program includes 25 credit hours covering many of the same major courses but without the electives or the general education courses.
 Major courses include refrigerant recovery and reclaiming, electricity for air conditioning, duct systems and components of refrigeration, among others.
 Elective options include acquiring work experience in refrigeration and air conditioning, learning about energy in building design and earning green awareness certification.

 The first 750-clock hour career program includes training in the refrigeration trade and tools, atomic theory, Ohm's Law, voltage systems and installation skills.
 The second career training option is a 600-clock hour program that includes courses in solid-state electronics, testing and adjusting commercial systems as well as identifying and measuring indoor air quality.
 The apprenticeship is 8400 clock hours, including 640 clock hours in on-the-job training.
-In required courses, students learn about safe working conditions and pipe sizing, as well as fabrication and service for piping, tubing and fittings.
+In required courses, students learn about safe working conditions and pipe sizing, as well as fabrication and service for piping, tubing, and fittings.

 Miami Dade College

 Based in Miami, students at Miami Dade College have two options for training in heating, refrigeration and air conditioning: a career certificate or an associate degree.
-In the Associate in Science in Air Conditioning, Refrigeration and Heating Systems Technology, students learn about heating and cooling fundamentals, equipment, controls and motors, as well as methods to estimate energy loads and analyze air distribution.
+In the Associate in Science in Air Conditioning, Refrigeration and Heating Systems Technology, students learn about heating and cooling fundamentals, equipment, controls, and motors, as well as methods to estimate energy loads and analyze air distribution.
 Graduates can apply credits towards a bachelor's degree program in HVAC or building technologies, but this degree program is primarily designed to prepare students for immediate employment.

 In the career technical certificate apprenticeship program, students log over 8,000 hours of theoretical and practical experience in commercial heating and air conditioning, in addition to refrigeration.
 Coursework covers all the heating, ventilation and air conditioning subject areas, but on-the-job experience may differ depending on a student's sponsoring company.